saminstein/Stats-PREVIEW-card-/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/css/css3_flexbox_responsive.asp) - This helped me to understand how flexbo works.
+- [W3 Schools](https://www.w3schools.com/css/css3_flexbox_responsive.asp) - This helped me to understand how flexbo works.
 I really liked this pattern and will use it going forward.

 ## Author